Bangladesh reopens schools despite ongoing heatwave

 Classes at government schools were brought forward, starting at 8am on Sunday.
 Private schools are conducting class activities as before.

-Subhasree Das, a student in fourth grade at the Shahidbagh Government Primary School, said she was already sweating on the way to school.
+Subhasree Das, a student in fourth grade at the Shahidbagh Government Primary School, said he was already sweating on the way to school.
 His classes had started at 10:30am.

 “It was very sunny.
 My home is in the E-Block.
 I grew sweaty on the way.
 But I don’t like it at home when school is closed.”